-Many pet owners consider their pet to be ‘one of the family,’ and when it comes to seasonal family gatherings, such as Christmas, more and more people want to include their pets in the festivities.
+Many pet owners consider their pet to be ‘one of the family,’ and when it comes to seasonal family gatherings, such as Christmas, more and more people want to include a Christmas dinner for dogs.

 However, while sharing the festive spirit with our pets sounds like a good idea, it isn’t all mistletoe and wine for our four-legged friends, as alcohol, mistletoe berries, as well as onions, chocolate and cooked bones can lead to sometimes fatal problems.